 Robust data security and privacy features are essential.
 Encryption ensures that the collected data remains confidential.
-Secure data storage prevents unauthorised access.
+Secure data storage prevents unauthorized access.
 Role-based access controls limit who can view and manage monitoring data.

 The software should have an intuitive user interface that simplifies configuration and monitoring.
-Easy deployment reduces the learning curve for administrators and ensures swift implementation across the organisation.
+Easy deployment reduces the learning curve for administrators and ensures swift implementation across the organization.

 Integration with existing tools and software streamlines workflows and enhances the monitoring’s effectiveness.
 Consider whether the software can connect with project management, time tracking, or employee management systems to provide a comprehensive overview of productivity and performance.